 - Crossmatch Practices Related to RhIg - Introduction

 - Crossmatch Practices Related to RhIg: Examples

 - Which of the following tests are suitable for quantifying the size of fetomaternal hemorrhage (FMH)?
 Select all that apply.

 - Blood safety standards such as AABB Standards directly specify that an electronic crossmatch cannot be done when an Rh negative female has an anti-D c...

-- For those facilities that in the interest of safety use a special calculation for RhIg dosage, regardless if they round up or round down, they always ...
+- Facilities that use a special calculation for RhIg dosage add one vial, regardless if they round up or round down.

 - Summary and Conclusions